 Best hotels in Chelsea

-The history-steeped Hotel Chelsea claims to be the best hotel in New York City, and with a unique bohemian aura, it very well could be.
+- The Hotel Chelsea – The history-steeped Hotel Chelsea claims to be the best hotel in New York City, and with a unique bohemian aura, it very well could be.
 Throughout the years, since first occupied in 1884, countless of writers and entertainers (from Mark Twain to Jimi Hendrix to Madonna) have found inspiration here: Will you?

-With great attention to detail and floor-to-ceiling windows, Motto By Hilton provides the highest level of compact lodging.
+- Motto By Hilton – With great attention to detail and floor-to-ceiling windows, Motto By Hilton provides the highest level of compact lodging.
 Secure a room offering landmark view for some extra “wow” factor.

-Adjacent to the Chelsea Market, this landmark hotel has a whimsical nautical theme, complete with unique porthole windows.
+- The Maritime Hotel – Adjacent to the Chelsea Market, this landmark hotel has a whimsical nautical theme, complete with unique porthole windows.
 Ship ahoy!

 The Meatpacking District?
 This sub-neighborhood shared by Chelsea and Greenwich Village was once dotted with slaughterhouses and packing plants.
 Today, the Meatpacking District is a chic area boasting some of NYC’s best stores, restaurants and bars.